Your leading partner

 The utilization of the Siri Marine WDL approach can yield noteworthy reductions in lashings.
 The accompanying figure illustrates a customized lashing arrangement for several cargo types and various lashing schemes, obtained from the WDL methodology.

 The figure demonstrates that by implementing the WDL system, notable reductions in lashings can be attained in comparison to the conventional IMO CSM lashings.

 Fig. 1: Example of a ship specific lashing scheme.

 On 99% of the voyages, a reduction in lashings can be achieved using the Siri Marine WDL method, without compromising on the safety of crew, vessel and cargo.

-Analysis of voyages completed by ships fitted out with the Siri Marine WDL system, shows that a significant number of voyages year-round is performed by using the light lashing scheme (86%).
-The heavy lashing scheme is used 13% of the voyages.
-Lashing according the CSM is only necessary 1% of the voyages, year-round.
-This means that on 99% of the voyages, a reduction in lashings can be achieved using the Siri Marine WDL method, without compromising on the safety of crew, vessel and cargo.
+Upon analysis of voyages completed by ships equipped with the Siri Marine WDL system, it has been found that a vast majority of voyages (86%) utilize the light lashing scheme, with the heavy lashing scheme being used on 13% of voyages.
+The CSM prescribed lashings are only necessary on 1% of voyages throughout the year.
+This indicates that the Siri Marine WDL method can achieve a reduction in lashings on 99% of voyages without compromising the safety of the crew, vessel, and cargo.

 Fig. 2: Percentages based on measurements over the year 2022.

-Use of the Siri Marine method of WDL goes back to 2003.
-Over the last few years more than 75 RoRo vessels have been fitted with a Siri Marine WDL system.
-This makes Siri Marine the largest supplier of WDL systems on RoRo vessels in the world.
+Siri Marine has been developing and implementing the WDL methodology since 2003, and in recent years, more than 75 RoRo vessels have been equipped with a Siri Marine WDL system.
+As a result, Siri Marine is currently the world's largest supplier of WDL systems for RoRo vessels.